 It is far too easy to get scammed if you simply refund a buyer through PayPal or if a buyer just wants to “ship something back to you without opening a return to save you the defect….”

 If you are new to eBay, don’t stress out about returns.
-Most sellers have 1-4% of their items returns and it’s totally find.
-This is actually quite low for the retail industy.
+Most sellers have 1-4% of their items returned and it’s totally fine.
+This is actually quite low for the retail industry.